rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

     execute.nothrow
     execute.nothrow.bg

-        Like :term:`execute.throw`, but returns the command's exit code.
+        Like :term:`execute.throw`, but return the command's exit code.

         The ``.bg`` variant will just indicate whether the child could be successfully spawned and detached.